oracle/graal/docs/getting-started/graalvm-enterprise/oci/compute-instances.md

       source ~/.bashrc
       ```

-   - Verify the values of `PATH` and `JAVA_HOME` to check if it was successful:
+   - Verify the values of `PATH` and `JAVA_HOME`:

       ```shell
       echo $JAVA_HOME
       echo $PATH
       ```
+   - Run the following command to confirm the version of GraalVM Enterprise JDK installed:

+      ```shell
+      java -version
+      ```

 Now you have a ready-to-go VM instance with GraalVM Enterprise installed.

 ## Install Additional Features

-GraalVM Enterprise is shipped with core components (to save the filesize) and can be extended with more features on demand.
-For example, you can install Native Image, the Node.js runtime, the LLVM toolchain, etc. Find information on available features [here](https://docs.oracle.com/en/graalvm/enterprise/22/docs/overview/architecture/).
+GraalVM Enterprise consists of different features and components - JDK, Native Image, Python runtime, Node.js runtime, LLVM toolchain, etc. - each of which can be installed separately or as an add-on to an existing component.
+See [Distribution Components List](https://docs.oracle.com/en/graalvm/enterprise/22/docs/overview/architecture/#distribution-components-list) for more information.

 To add additional features to GraalVM Enterprise, use the `yum install <package_name>` command.